General · · 21 min read

 3. Inefficient Resource Use: Conventional methods might not make the best use of resources, resulting in wasted time and materials.

 Real-world examples really highlight these differences.
-Companies that have adopted CPQ solutions report quote completion times dropping by over 50%!
+Companies that have adopted CPQ solutions see significant wins!
 That’s a significant win.
 Plus, with 3.83% of sales professionals already using CPQ solutions, the market is set to explode into a multi-billion dollar industry in the next five to ten years.
-As the CPQ market evolves, its role in boosting operational efficiencies will be crucial for manufacturers looking to thrive in a competitive landscape.
+As the industry evolves, its role in boosting efficiency will be crucial for manufacturers looking to thrive in a competitive landscape.
 So, are you ready to explore how CPQ can transform your operations?

 The central node represents the overall topic, while the branches show the advantages of CPQ and the disadvantages of traditional supply chains.
 Each sub-branch provides specific details about each point, helping you understand how these two approaches stack up against each other.